adopted-ember-addons/ember-data-factory-guy/README.md

     ]
   };
 ```
-- can add meta data to payload
+- when you want to add meta data to payload
   - only JSONAPI, and REST based and serializers and DRFSerializer can handle meta data
   - so JSONSerializer users can not user this feature ( though this might be a bug on my part )